Multi-label Scene Classification for Autonomous Vehicles: Acquiring and Accumulating Knowledge from Diverse Datasets: Abstract

 \section{Abstract}

-Driving scene identification, which assigns multiple non-exclusive class labels to a scene, provides the contextual awareness necessary for enhancing autonomous vehicles’ ability to understand, reason about, and interact with the complex driving environment.
-As a multi-label classification problem, it is better tackled via multitasking learning.
-However, directly training a multi-label classification model for driving scene identification through multitask learning presents two main challenges: acquiring a balanced, comprehensively annotated multi-label dataset and balancing learning across different tasks.
-This paper introduces a novel learning system that synergizes knowledge acquisition and accumulation (KAA) with consistency-based active learning (CAL) to address those challenges.
-KAA acquires and accumulates knowledge about scene identification from various single-label datasets via monotask learning.
-Subsequently, CAL effectively resolves the knowledge gap caused by the discrepancy between single-label and multi-label data.
-An ablation study on our Driving Scene Identification (DSI) dataset demonstrates a 56.1\% performance increase over the baseline model pretrained on ImageNet.
-Of this, KAA accounts for 31.3\% of the gain, and CAL contributes 24.8\%.
-Moreover, KAA-CAL stands out as the best performer when compared to state-of-the-art (SOTA) multi-label models on two public datasets, BDD100K and HSD, achieving this while using 85\% less data.
-The DSI dataset and the implementation code for KAA-CAL are available at \url{https://github.com/KELISBU/KAA-CAL}.
+Driving scenes are inherently heterogeneous and dynamic.
+Multi-attribute scene identification, as a high-level visual perception capability, provides autonomous vehicles (AVs) with essential contextual awareness to understand, reason through, and interact with complex driving environments.
+Although scene identification is best modeled as a multi-label classification problem via multitask learning, it faces two major challenges: the difficulty of acquiring balanced, comprehensively annotated datasets and the need to re-annotate all training data when new attributes emerge.
+To address these challenges, this paper introduces a novel deep learning method that integrates Knowledge Acquisition and Accumulation (KAA) with Consistency-based Active Learning (CAL).
+KAA leverages monotask learning on heterogeneous single-label datasets to build a knowledge foundation, while CAL bridges the gap between single- and multi-label data, adapting the foundation model for multi-label scene classification.
+An ablation study on the newly developed Driving Scene Identification (DSI) dataset demonstrates a 56.1\% improvement over an ImageNet-pretrained baseline.
+Moreover, KAA-CAL outperforms state-of-the-art multi-label classification methods on the BDD100K and HSD datasets, achieving this with 85\% less data and even recognizing attributes unseen during foundation model training.
+The DSI dataset and KAA-CAL implementation code are publicly available at \url{https://github.com/KELISBU/KAA-CAL}.